gotar/TRUG/README.md

 The prepare stage (see `lib/site/prepare.rb`) is intended for us to populate the database with any data we require for our site.
 Here we can run number of different **importers** to prepare the data we need.

-A single "file" importer is currently available.
-This importer load all the files in a given directory, parses them for body content and YAML front matter, and loads the resulting data into a matching database table, based on the file's secondary file extension (e.g. `hello-world.article.md` will be loaded into the `articles` table).

 The generate stage (see `lib/site/generate.rb`) is intended for us to fetch data back from the database as required, render views, and save the output as static files.

-_Right now, at this stage of the proof-of-concept, the logic to generate my site is implemented directly in the `#call` methods of both these build components.
-Later, I'll add some kind of DSL to make it nicer to define the **prepare** and **generate** rules for any given site._

 ### Views